GOP lawmakers cringe over Trump’s effort to destroy DeSantis

 “Yes, I would like to keep it focused on the issues.
 I think there’s plenty to talk about, lots of contrasts you can draw with Democrats.
 I’d rather [they] keep their fire focused on them instead of each other,” he said.

-DeSantis has tried to focus on fighting he calls “woke activism” in Florida and getting his agenda through the state legislature but Trump is already aiming the heavy artillery at the governor.
+DeSantis has tried to focus on fighting what he calls “woke activism” in Florida and getting his agenda through the state legislature, but Trump is already aiming the heavy artillery at the governor.

 A super PAC aligned with Trump, Make America Great Again Inc., on Wednesday filed a complaint against DeSantis with the Florida Commission on Ethics, accusing the governor and his allies of running a “shadow presidential campaign.”